What is the Difference Between a Lawyer and a Barrister?

 Conclusion

-In essence, the distinction between a barrister and lawyer lies in specialisation and courtroom focus.
+In essence, the distinction between a barrister and a lawyer lies in specialisation and courtroom focus.
 While both professionals are legally qualified, barristers focus on litigation and legal advocacy, often supporting lawyers or solicitors who handle the broader aspects of legal service.
 The division is clearer in countries like the UK and Australia, but in India, the terms are more fluid.

 Frequently asked questions